rizwanakhtarr/Sparta-Core-Project1/README.md

 ### Description

-The goal was to create Simon says game using JQuery, Html and CSS.
+The goal was to create Simon says game using JQuery, HTML and CSS.
 We had a week to do this

 #### Installation
-Having the existing folder where all my JQuery, CSS, Html files were created.
+Having the existing folder where all my JQuery, CSS, HTML files were created.
 I created a new repo on Github called Sparta-Core-Project1.
 Next in my terminal I did git init to init followed by git add . and then git commit -m "" to message my changes. git remote add origin git@github.com:rizwanakhtarr/Sparta-Core-Project1.git was what I used next on terminal to create a link form Github to my local files.Finally by doing a git checkout -b dev I created a dev branch to push all my work up to. ( which was the git push origin dev in my terminal).
 Each Feature I created on the files.
 I would create a new branch for and as soon as It was okay I could merge it onto the dev branch which later could be merged on the master which was the main.

 ### Challenges
 The main challenges I found with my game was to understanding JavaScript concepts such as arrays, functions, loops and putting them together which in order to do required a good understanding.